State Police Troop M Bethlehem will be conducting its 29th Camp Cadet June 16 to 21 at Camp Fowler, Orefield.

 This $2,000 scholarship will be awarded on Aug.
 28 at the Ag Awards program in the Agri-Plex building during the 2013 Great Allentown Fair.

 To apply for the scholarship, you must have exhibited a competitive entry at the Allentown Fair for at least one year.

 Complete a two-section application and send it to the Allentown Fair office before Aug.
 12.

 This past week many of us were glued to the television, Internet and radio as we followed the Boston Marathon bombing and the recent apprehension of two suspects.

 These events have caused me to ask of myself how and why man desires to harm other humans.

 Thomas Hobbes argued in "Leviathan" man in a state of nature was "solitary, poor, nasty, brutish and short."

 There is no question about it, more than 300 years later, man still has a predilection for nastiness and a sick bent to harm his fellow man, by word and deed.

 PRESS PHOTO BY C. RICHARD CHARTRAND

-She was a 1938 graduate of Emmaus High School.
+She was a co-founder of The Way To Emmaus bookstore.